franciscolopezv/architecture_modernization/website/docs/ABOUT.md

 - A replacement for critical thinking and context-specific decisions
 - The only way to do things

-### Expect Opinions
+### How To Use This

-This playbook is opinionated based on what has worked in my experience.
-Your context may differ.
-Use what makes sense, adapt what doesn't, and discard what's irrelevant.
+- Expect opinions.
+Use what fits, adapt what doesn’t, and discard what’s irrelevant.

-### Continuous Evolution

-Architecture is a journey, not a destination.
-This playbook will continue to evolve as I learn more, encounter new challenges, and discover better approaches.
-Feedback and contributions are welcome.

-### Use With Judgment

-Every organization, team, and system is unique.
-Apply these patterns pragmatically, not dogmatically.
-When in doubt, start small, validate, and adjust.
+- Start small, validate, and adjust.
+- Document exceptions (e.g., ADRs) so trade-offs remain explicit.
+- Contributions and feedback are welcome.

 ---

 ## Technology Approach

 This playbook is **technology-agnostic** at the documentation level.
-It defines patterns and processes that can be implemented with various tech stacks:
+It defines patterns and processes that can be implemented with various stacks:

-- **API patterns:** REST (OpenAPI) or gRPC (Protobuf)
+- **API patterns:** REST (OpenAPI) or gRPC (Protobuf); GraphQL where it fits (often for read aggregation)
-- **Event patterns:** AsyncAPI-described events
+- **Event patterns:** events described with AsyncAPI
-- **Data patterns:** Relational or document stores (service-owned)
+- **Data patterns:** relational or document stores (service-owned)
-- **Observability:** Logs, metrics, traces with correlation IDs
+- **Observability:** logs, metrics, traces with correlation IDs

-Concrete implementations (Helm charts, CI pipelines, specific frameworks) should live in separate repositories but reference patterns defined here.
+Concrete implementations (Helm charts, CI pipelines, specific frameworks) should live in separate repositories, but reference the patterns defined here.

 ---